Baetyl

 The Emesa temple to the sun god Elagabalus with baetyl at centre.
 Roman coin of 3rd century AD.

 A baetyl (/ˈbiːtɪl/; also betyl), literally "house of god", is a sacred stone (sometimes believed to be a meteorite) that was venerated and thought to house a god or deity.
 The most famous example is the Omphalos stored in the Temple of Apollo at the Greek town of Delphi.

-The term baetyl was used in ancient Near Eastern sources, in the form of "beth-el", as well as in Greek and Roman sources, as a baitylos.
+The term baetyl was used in ancient Near Eastern sources, in the form of beth-el, as well as in Greek and Roman sources, as a baitylos.
 In the former, the term was used to refer to the names of gods or places.
 Examples include Bethel, a location described in the Hebrew Bible, and the deity Bethel, who was mentioned in texts like Esarhaddon's Treaty with Ba'al of Tyre and the Elephantine papyri.
 In the latter, the word was used to describe a round stone that had fallen from the sky (i.e. a meteorite).

 The word baetyl has taken on a vague use in modern writing.
 It has been debated both how ancient and modern usage of this word compare with one another.
 And, among modern historians, concerns have risen over the precision, accuracy, and generalizing tendency of the usage of this term in describing ancient texts and material objects.
 The term has been used expansively, referring to any cultic stone regardless of the type or shape of stone that it was, such as whether it was a rounded stone (or ovoid), a pillar, or a stele (standing stone).
 This generalization has been criticized as not corresponding to ancient use of the term itself and resulting in a projection of the modern sense of the word (a sacred stone containing the presence of a deity) onto a wide variety of cultic stone objects where little evidence exists for such an understanding, as in the case of the Nabataeans.

 Etymology

 The term baetyl is a derivation of the Greek baetylus/baitylos (βαίτυλος), itself being derived from the Semitic term bytʾl (or "beth-el", "house of god"), where it appears to have referred to open-air sanctuaries.

+An equivalent word in the ancient Near Eastern context, sikkānum/skn ("standing stones"), was used in ancient Syrian city states like Mari, Ugarit, and Emar.

 In literature

 Ancient Near East

-The earliest known evidence for the baetyl concept in the ancient near east, where it designated either the name of a place or a god, comes from the 8th century BC, from the Sefire steles, a set of three Aramaic stelae discovered at the site of Sfire.
+The earliest known evidence for the baetyl concept in the ancient Near East, where it designated either the name of a place or a god, comes from the 8th century BC, from the Sefire steles, a set of three Aramaic stelae discovered at the site of Sfire.
 In the first half of the 7th century BC, a Phoenician-Aramaic god known as Bethel is first attested.